oyavuzjr/Chrome-Code-Buddy/README.md

 Since The extension is not available on the chrome store, we will have to build and add it.

     npm run build
-You should now see some files under a new directory called builds.
+You should now see some files under a new directory called build.

     ls build
 We can now use this folder to add the extension to Chrome.